Mike Minihan

-USAF General Michael A. "Mike" Minihan (born 1967) served as the commander of Air Mobility Command from 2021 to 2024.
+Michael A. Minihan (born 1967) is an American retired United States Air Force general who served as the commander of Air Mobility Command from 2021 to 2024.

 Career

 Minihan was commissioned in 1989 through Air Force ROTC at Auburn University in Alabama, where he earned a Bachelor of Science in economics.
 He began his service in the Air Force as a Lockheed C-130 Hercules pilot.

 From 2013 to 2021, Minihan held multiple key roles in the Pacific.
 He served as the deputy commander of United States Indo-Pacific Command from September 2019 to August 2021.
 He previously served as its chief of staff from January 2019 to September 2019.

 On July 26, 2018, Minihan, while serving as the chief of staff at United Nations Command, led a delegation to the Democratic People's Republic of Korea to recover the remains of service members killed during the Korean War.
 The mission came after negotiations between Kim Jong Un, the leader of North Korea, and President Donald J. Trump.

 In July 2021, he was nominated and confirmed for promotion to general and assignment as the commander of Air Mobility Command, succeeding Gen. Jacqueline Van Ovost, who has been nominated to head United States Transportation Command.

 During his time commanding Air Mobility Command, Minihan re-envisioned Exercise Mobility Guardian in 2023, transitioning the exercise from a service-specific test of air mobility and logistics training executed over the continental United States to a joint and combined large-scale exercise in the Pacific.
 He also oversaw the rapid deployment of assistance to Ukraine, and later to Israel and Gaza.

 On Jan 28, 2022, Minihan attracted attention online when he posted on Twitter a screen shot of his personal calendar revealing a mental health appointment with the text, "Warrior Heart.
 No Stigma."

 Minihan later stated to Air and Space Forces Magazine of the post, “I’m only holding myself accountable to the same standards I expect from the amazing airmen and families that surround me.
 Mental health is simply health.
 There can be no stigma in my headquarters, command, or family.
 Warrior Heart is leadership.
 Warrior Heart is fine tuning mind, body, and craft to ensure individual and team readiness.
 It’s a wingman and warfighting imperative necessary to win.”

 On May 2, 2024, the enlisted force of Air Mobility Command bestowed their most prestigious honor—the Order of the Sword—to Minihan.
 AMC command chief, CMSgt Jamie Newman stated during the presentation, “Great leaders walk in front of you, beside you, and behind you,” said Newman.
 “When I first heard that, the first person I thought of was General Minihan,” before recounting several stories he personally experienced and witnessed.
 The common theme of the stories included connectedness and genuine care for anyone who crosses his path regardless of the rank.
 Minihan's father, Lt Gen Kenneth Minihan also received the honor in 1994.